Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation - 2025 - Season 1.md

 With Love,
 ~ **[[J]]**

 _**P.S.
-To ensure We are prepared for What Lies Ahead, the December gathering will include a monumental revelation about the extraterrestrial forces among Us.
+To ensure We are prepared for What Lies Ahead, the January gathering will include a monumental revelation about the extraterrestrial forces among Us.
 It is rapidly becoming one of the most shocking and transformative Stories in history.
 Are you curious what lurks behind The Veil?**_
 ***P.S.S.
 To catch up on [[Jordan's Journey]] and [[The Chronicles of Lionsberg]] in more detail, see the [[Above The Chaos]] series.***